TMLoew/refuel_app/README.md

 # Refuel Operations Cockpit

 Refuel is our data cockpit that blends weather signals, gym attendance, and snack demand to guide merchandising, staffing, and marketing for campus fuel bars.
-The repo contains both the Streamlit frontend and the (in-progress) backend services used to synthesize telemetry.
+The repo contains the Streamlit multipage frontend plus backend services that hydrate telemetry, train ML models, and persist recommendations.

 ## Live Demo